Code of Conduct

 Please follow these general rules of etiquette:

-1) A curling game starts and ends with handshakes; introduce yourself & wish "Good Curling" to your opponent.
+1) A curling game starts and ends with handshakes or elbow bumps (during the Covid-19 pandemic, a smile and nod is sufficient).
+Introduce yourself at the start of the game and wish "Good Curling" to your opponents.

 2) To keep our ice as clean and damage free as possible: